Top 10 Best Dividend Paying Whole Life Insurance Companies

 MetLife

-MetLife is a “de-mutualized” stock company, putting it in the very minority position as our lone stock company among the mutuals.
+MetLife operates as a “de-mutualized” stock company, making it an outlier as our only stock company among the mutuals.

-First, despite having de-mutualized, they’ve shown a strong interest in staying competitive in the dividend paying whole life market.
-Years ago, they introduced a number of Promise Whole Life products with the apparent intent to beat Northwestern Mutual on price.
+First, despite de-mutualizing, they’ve demonstrated strong commitment to competing in the dividend paying whole life market.
+Years ago, they introduced several Promise Whole Life products apparently aiming to beat Northwestern Mutual on price.

-Then, around 2013, MetLife revealed a number of products that were actually focused on cash performance and shortened payment terms.
-These products appear to be solid performing income generators.
+Around 2013, MetLife introduced products focused on cash performance and shortened payment terms.
+These products appear to be solid performers for income generation.

-Their products, such as paid up 65 AND 10 pay are solid, although perhaps not as flexible with respect to design features as some of our TOP 10 choices above.
+Their products, such as paid-up at 65 and 10-pay options are reliable, though perhaps less flexible in design features than some of our TOP 10 choices.

 In 2017, MetLife’s dividend rate on its Promise Whole Life was 4.70%, down from 5% in 2016.